 Lynda Schlosberg creates intricate and complex paintings that are inspired by quantum theories and philosophies.
 In the construction of her work she utilizes a process of fragmentation and the language of abstract painting.
 Schlosberg aims to depict an imaginal realm where all natural and unnatural forces collapse into a vibrating energy that can materialize into one of an infinite number of potential realties.

 Schlosberg has worked as a graphic designer and fine art photographer for more than thirty years and began her painting career in 2008.
 Her artwork has been published in Where Boston, Boston Home, Studio Visit and ArtBeat magazines and reviewed in The Boston Globe, Artscope and the Portland Press.
 Schlosberg’s paintings are included several corporate collections including BioMed Realty, New England Bio Labs, and BioGen.
-Her work has been exhibited extensively throughout New England including her recent 2017 solo exhibition at Kingston Gallery in Boston, MA.
-She recently received the Best In Show award from the 82nd Regional Exhibition of Art & Craft exhibition at the Fitchburg Art Museum which includes a solo exhibition at the Museum in Summer 2018.
-She also received the 2013 Frances N. Roddy Award from the Concord Art Association.
+Her work has been exhibited extensively throughout New England including her recent 2018 solo exhibition at the Fitchburg Art Museum.

 Schlosberg received her MFA from the Art Institute of Boston at Lesley University, and her BFA from Ohio University College of Art.
-Her work can also be found at Kingston Gallery, Boston, MA, 13FOREST Gallery, Arlington, MA, and MS17 Art Project, New London, CT.
+Her work can also be found at Kingston Gallery, Boston, MA and 13FOREST Gallery, Arlington, MA.